sampoder/climatator/journal/_posts/2020-09-22-source-evaluation.md

 Whilst they aren’t your traditional expert, I would certainly consider them to be one.
 They’ve got loads of experience in telling stories through multimedia.
 They’ve built apps used by thousands of users around the world.

 I think they’re views are important as they’re someone who knows how to connect with people about important global issues.
 They’re also a young person and climate change affects the youth the most.

+### Accuracy

+We can’t verify the information, as the interview focused on collecting their experiences from telling stories about global issues.

+However we can verify Lachlan’s experience, through their [résumé](https://lachlanjc.com/resume) and their [GitHub profile](https://github.com/lachlanjc) (where they host their projects).